Bioquilt/bioquilt/README.md

-# bioquilt
+# Quiltly
-This repository contains the source code powering the Bioquilt website: http://www.bioquilt.com
+This repository contains the source code powering the Quiltly website: http://www.quiltly.com